 In Production

-Shrivel up is not so easy, fears hide everywhere, in many forms and you don't get rid of your fears with a simple setback.
-The solutions for a successful shrinkage are not necessarily the obvious ones.
-With fears, obviousness and ease are not appropriate.
-What is fun, in the end, is to learn to know and master your fears in order to be able to play with them.
-This is when shrivel becomes funny, hilarious, enjoyable!
+Squooshing is not so easy, fears hide everywhere, in many shapes and forms and you can't simply swat them away.
+The most effective methods of squooshing are not necessarily the first ones that come to mind.
+With monsters, the easy straightforward solution is not often the best!
+What is fun, in the end, is to learn to know and master your fears and so be able to play with them.
+This is when squooshing becomes enjoyable, funny and even hilarious!

-Faced with their fears, children do not know how to react.
+Faced with their fears and anxieties, children do not know how to react.

-Our series, Comment Ratatiner will allow them to meet them closely and to experiment with humor, through games, funny effective methods of shrinking.
-The main narrative challenge is to properly deal with the subject of fear with regard to our target.
-“Comment Ratatiner” is a kind of “thriller” for toddlers.
+Our series, “How to Squoosh” aims to demystify the terrors and so experiment, with humor and through games, funny effective ways of squooshing them.
+The main narrative challenge is to deal with the subject of fear in a manner appropriate to our target audience.
+“How to Squoosh” is a kind of “thriller” for first graders.
 We play with fear and the monsters that symbolize it.
-We instill the thrill without ever really being scary or going too far.
-Children must be tickled by monsters and want to react and shrivel them up.
-But they also need to have a bit of the willies so that the subject is not too abstract or devoid of meaning and sensations.
-Thus, the shrivel, the liberating and jubilant sequence of the episode, finds all its flavor.
+We create thrills without ever really being scary or going too far.
+Kids must be amused by the monsters enough to want to react and squoosh them.
+But we also need to create some shivers so that the subject is not too abstract or devoid of meaning and sensation.
+So that the “squooshing” scene becomes the liberating and jubilant sequence of the episode!

-Graphically adapted from the famous comic strip by Roland Garrigue and Catherine Leblanc: “Comment Ratatiner”
+Adapted from the well known comic strip by Roland Garrigue and Catherine Leblanc: “Comment Ratatiner”

 Literary Bible: Philippe Traversat and Babette Vimenet